USS TRUXTUN DDG 103

 May 1, The Truxtun arrived in its new homeport of Naval Station Norfolk for the first time.

-August 4, USS Truxtun, commanded by Cmdr.
-John H. Ferguson, along with USS Donald Cook (DDG 75) and USS Dallas (SSN 700) participated in a Passing Exercise (PASSEX) with the Japanese Navy ships off the coast of Virginia, July 30.
+August 4, USS Truxtun along with USS Donald Cook (DDG 75) and USS Dallas (SSN 700) participated in a Passing Exercise (PASSEX) with the Japanese Navy ships off the coast of Virginia, July 30.

 August 5, The Truxtun arrived in Naval Station Newport, R.I., for a six-day port visit for school ship training with the Surface Warfare Officer School (SWOS).

-January 20, 2011 DDG 103 is currently participating in a Composite Training Unit Exercise (COMPTUEX), off the East Coast.
+January 20, 2011 USS Truxtun is currently underway for a Composite Training Unit Exercise (COMPTUEX).

 February 14, The Truxtun departed Port Everglades, Fla., after a three-day port call.